 You are going to learn how to setup Google AMP in WordPress.
-The Accelerated mobile page or AMP is made to make your website load faster.
+The Accelerated Mobile Page, or AMP, is designed to make your website load faster.

 What is Google AMP?

-You will now see some options that is asking you if you are technical or non technical.
+Now tap “Next “button that is appearing on the screen below.
+You will now see some options that ask you if you are technical or non technical.

-Choose the non technical check box and tap Next, but if you think you are technical or a developer that can handle AMP errors by yourself, then you can choose the technical option.
+Choose the non-technical check box and tap it.
+Next, But if you think you are technical or a developer that can handle AMP errors by yourself, then you can choose the technical option.

 The standard mode can be a nice choice if your theme and all your plugins are AMP compatible.

-Reader mode will be better if you are not sure of your plugins and theme to be AMP compatible.
+Reader mode will be better if you are not sure if your plugins and theme are AMP compatible.

-Using Transitional mode, your site will have AMP and non-AMP version and both of them will use the same theme.
+Using Transitional mode, your site will have an AMP and a non-AMP version, and both of them will use the same theme.

-Transitional mode can only be good if are able to solve any issues of AMP compatible errors in your site.
+Transitional mode can only be good if you are able to solve any issues of AMP compatible errors on your site.

-Using Reader mode, your site will have AMP and non AMP version, and each version will have it’s own theme.
+Using Reader mode, your site will have AMP and non-AMP versions, and each version will have its own theme.

-If you don’t have technical knowledge or most of your plugins and theme are not AMP compatible, then the reader mode is the best choice for you.
+If you don’t have technical knowledge or most of your plugins and themes are not AMP compatible, then the reader mode is the best choice for you.

-Now that you have made your choice of which mode to use, let’s move forward to setup AMP in your WordPress website.
+Now that you have made your choice of which mode to use, let’s move forward to setup AMP on your WordPress website.

-If you choose Reader mode, you will be taken to a section to choose your AMP theme, after then you tap next to review and save your changes.
+If you choose Reader mode, you will be taken to a section to choose your AMP theme.
+After that, you tap Next to review and save your changes.

-That’s all for readers mode, but if you choose transitional or standard mode, you will not need to select a theme, because your current active site theme will be used.
+That’s all for Reader Mode, but if you choose transitional or standard mode, you will not need to select a theme, because your current active site theme will be used.

-You have successfully setup AMP in your WordPress site.
+You have successfully setup AMP on your WordPress site.